jiahanwang-0821/swimming-ring-stability/README.md

 * What factors determine the critical tilt angle of a swimming ring?
 * How can computational simulation be used to evaluate stability?

-## Mathematical Topics

-* Torus Geometry
-* Disk Method
-* Pappus's Centroid Theorem
-* Buoyancy Analysis
-* Center of Gravity
-* Center of Buoyancy
+# Current Progress

-* Static Stability Modeling
+* Static stability model
+* MATLAB visualization
+* Interactive stability simulator

 ## Future Development

-* MATLAB Stability Simulator
-* User Weight Analysis
-* Dynamic Stability Analysis
+* Dynamic stability modeling
+* Second-order differential equation model
-* Wave Disturbance Modeling
+* Wave disturbance simulation
-* Comparative Analysis of Different Floating Structures
+* Comparative analysis of different floating structures

 ## Author